All Products

 Description

-High availability strategy (Availability)
+High availability (Availability)

-High availability group strategy (AvailabilityGroup)
+High availability group (AvailabilityGroup)

 Note

-• Zone scope: ECS instances in a deployment set can be deployed in different zones.
+• Zone: Instances can be deployed across different zones.

-Low latency strategy (LowLatency)
+Low latency (LowLatency)

 Important